DariuszDepta/notes/README.md

-# Notes @FutureMe
+# Notes (at) FutureMe

-Notes I’ll cherish in the future.
-Maybe you will as well...
+Notes I’ll probably cherish in the future.